 Code of Practice for Research Degree Students

 Appeals are restricted to matters related to the assessment procedure and are submitted after the assessment is finalised.
 It is strongly recommended that you do not wait until that point to raise issues that arise, and that you utilise the complaints process at the earliest opportunity to try to resolve the problem, ideally before assessments are affected.
 If you wait and later seek to appeal on this basis, your appeal will be rejected.

 See the appeals section for more information about appeals.

 Complaints should be made at the earliest opportunity in order that the matter can be addressed as quickly as possible to maximise the effectiveness of your complaint.
 The University expects that all Stage 1 complaints will be submitted within 30 days of the issue occurring.
 Complaints may be dismissed if they are received after 30 days if there is no valid reason for not raising the matter in a timely manner.

-Students should expect a response to their Stage 1 complaint within 21 days, unless it is especially complex, in which case regular updates should be provided.
+Students should expect a response to their Stage 1 complaint within one month, unless it is especially complex, in which case regular updates should be provided.

-After receiving a response to your Stage 1 complaint, you have one month to proceed to Stage 2.
+After receiving a response to your Stage 1 complaint, you have 10 working days to proceed to Stage 2.

-Students can expect a response usually within 20 working days.
+Students can expect a response usually within one month.

-After receiving a response to your Stage 2 complaint, you have one month to proceed to Stage 3.
+After receiving a response to your Stage 2 complaint, you have 10 working days to proceed to Stage 3.

 Students should receive notification of the hearing and all relevent paperwork at least 10 working days before the hearing.
 The hearing shall where possible be scheduled within a month of the submission of the Stage 3 complaint, and where not possible, an explanation should be provided.